Profitbase/Episode-Docs/articles/flow/actions/profitbase-invision/work-process-version/delete-work-process-version.md

-# Delete work process version
+# Delete Work Process Version

 This action deletes a version of a work process along with its associated solution.